cgnicholls/cgnicholls.github.io/_posts/2016-10-08-reinforcement-learning-qlearning.markdown

 # Check that a linear $Q$-function works for our problem
 It's usually a good idea to try out the simplest to implement, and quickest to run, methods first, and only move on to more complicated methods when these have been shown insufficient.
-It turns out that computing a good $Q$-function in the Cart and Pole problem can be solved using the cross-entropy method, rather than gradient descent.
+It turns out that computing a $Q$-function for the Cart and Pole problem whose associated policy performs well can be solved using the cross-entropy method, rather than gradient descent.

-Since we are interested in using deep q-learning, we do want to use the more complicated method as well, and check that it works in the Cart and Pole problem; however, we can exploit the cross-entropy method to check that our proposed form of the $Q$-function actually works.
+Note that this doesn't actually show that the Bellman equation is satisfied for this $\Qhat$; rather, the policy $\pi(s) = \argmax_a \Qhat(s, a; \theta)$ performs very well on the Cart and Pole problem.

 We have to choose the architecture of the neural network.
-The simplest idea is simply to use a linear network:
+The simplest idea is to use a linear network:

 $$
 \Qhat(s; \theta) = s \theta,